software-assignments-spring2021/spring-2019-instrument-exchange/README.md

 <h3>Prerequisites</h3>

-Before working on this project, ensure that there is a **MongoDB instance** running on the local machine.
+Before working on this project, ensure that there is a **MongoDB instance** running on the local machine at the default port `27017`.

 <h3>Installing</h3>